When social distancing extends to the birth of your own child - Local News 8

 To justify venturing outside my Parisian apartment — for groceries or medicine from the pharmacy — I handwrite a government-mandated permission slip and I walk within a kilometer radius of where I live, if I stray any further I risk getting fined.

-With over 800 deaths and 20,000 confirmed cases in France I know these emergency measures are necessary to stem the spread of the coronavirus.
+With more than 1,000 deaths and 22,000 confirmed cases in France, I know these emergency measures are necessary to stem the spread of the coronavirus.

 But as my maternity leggings grow tighter so too does the bubble I live in as restrictions make it ever smaller.